Why does your photography company have such a silly name?

 What areas do you cover?

-Most of the weddings shot in the past were done around the Lanarkshire, Glasgow and Ayrshire.
-However, new places are exciting and the most important aspect of good photography is indeed the quality of light.
+I don’t like to limit myself.
+So Scotland and North of England, new places are exciting and the most important aspect of good photography is indeed the quality of light.
 This means that the same venue could be shot in a totally different way, so if you like my style and are interested in having Bound By Light shoot your wedding, then simply get in touch!